What Does It Mean To Have Integrity?By Dr. Margaret Paul

 When I was in school training to be a psychotherapist, one of my professors introduced me to a concept that I find very valuable: "bad faith."

 We are in bad faith with ourselves and others when we are out of alignment with what is true for "who we really are."

-Let's talk about who you really are in terms of your essential Self - the soul within that is a spark of the Divine.
+Let's talk about who you really are in terms of your essential self - the soul within that is a spark of the Divine.

 The problem is that most people do not operate from their essence.
 In fact, they may not even know they HAVE an essence.
-Many people think they are their ego - their wounded self.
+Many people think they are their ego wounded self.
 However, the ego wounded self has no sense of integrity.
 This aspect of us is all about control.
 And controlling behavior is the opposite of behaving with integrity.
-When we want to have control over others and outcomes, we may behave in bad faith - against the love, kindness, and truth of our essence.
+When we want to have control over others and outcomes, we may behave in bad faith - against the love, kindness and truth of our essence.

 Your wounded self thinks that you can get away with trying to control rather than acting with integrity.
-The problem is that when you ignore your feelings - your inner guidance system - you are harming your own soul without knowing it.
+The problem is that when you ignore your feelings - your inner guidance system - you are abandoning yourself and harming your own soul without knowing it.
 If you numbed your hand with Novocain and then cut into your finger while slicing bread, you would be harming yourself without knowing it.
 When you numb or ignore your feelings, you can do deep harm to your own soul without knowing it.